How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Verify Debt Without a Social Security Number

-A list of debts can be found on a credit report, which as mentioned before, does not require a social security number.
+A list of debts can be found on a credit report, which, as mentioned before, does not require a social security number.

 In addition, an applicant may pull their credit through one of the three main credit bureaus (Experian, TransUnion, Equifax) once per year for free.
 They can supply that to the landlord.

-What if The Applicant Has No Consumer or Rental History?
+What if the Applicant Has No Consumer or Rental History?

 This would be most common with an immigrant who has just moved to the United States.
-If they’ve only been in the states a short time, then pulling a credit report, eviction history, or criminal background won’t do any good.
+If they’ve only been in the states for a short time, then pulling a credit report, eviction history, or criminal background won’t do any good.
 There’s no history there.

 In this case, it’s well within a landlord’s right to deny these applicants.
 In fact, they should be seen as fairly high-risk applicants as it’s nothing more than a gamble whether they’ll be a good tenant.